How to buy shares online (UK stocks & shares)

 - Low cost share dealing - Deal online from just £5.95 to £11.95.
 The more you deal, the less you pay

 - Get the best prices available from our range of service providers - Barclays Stockbrokers Price Improver® gives you the best price available from our selected Retail Service Providers (RSPs) every time you deal.
 Over 92% of deals placed between August 2015 and August 2016 got a better price than the London Stock Exchange**.

-- Make informed decisions using our analysis, research and education including Smart Investor, Stockbrokers TV, Funds List, Funds Research Centre and Barclays Blog
+- Make informed decisions using our analysis, research and education including Investment Ideas and Strategies, Stockbrokers TV, Funds List, Funds Research Centre and Barclays Blog

 - Keep up to date with our daily stock market and equity news